Second to the loot boxes party

 Geens is currently looking to meet with video game publishers and developers with the primary goal of determining who would be responsible for the removal of the loot boxes.
 Geens stated:

-We have already taken numerous measures to protect both minors and adults against the influence of, among other things, gambling advertising… That is why we also must ensure that children and adults are not confronted with games of chance when they are looking for fun in a video game.”
+We have already taken numerous measures to protect both minors and adults against the influence of, among other things, gambling advertising… That is why we also must ensure that children and adults are not confronted with games of chance when they are looking for fun in a video game.” check out the best sites uk – reviews guide.

 No date has been set for when the offending loot boxes must be removed.
 During this time, the developers and publishers will have some tough questions to answer.
 Will they have to remove features from their games?
 Can they offer the loot box items in some other fashion?
 Will other European countries jump on board with gambling classifications?
 Time will tell how these questions will be answered.